signalogic/SigSRF_SDK/mediaTest_readme.md

 ![mediaTest display for EVS NB coCPU test](https://github.com/signalogic/SigSRF_SDK/blob/master/images/evs_nb_codec_test_cocpu_screencap.png?raw=true "mediaTest display for EVS NB test using coCPU card")

-In the above command lines, eight (8) coCPU cores are specified, although the free demo is limited to one coCPU core per instance.
+In the above command lines, eight (8) coCPU cores are specified, although the SigSRF SDK demo is limited to one coCPU core per instance.
 The coCPU clock rate can be set from 1 to 1.6 GHz (-f1000 to -f1600 in the command line).
 Depending on which coCPU card you have, up to 64 coCPU cores can be specified.
 Multiple instances of mediaTest can make use of more cards.

 Below is a screen capture showing overlay comparison of the NB output with the 3GPP reference waveform: